School Bus Stop/Stakeholder Responsibility

 - Observe the 12’ danger zone around the school bus

-- Be at the bus stop 5 minutes before the bus arrives and standing in line.
+- Be at the bus stop 5 minutes before the bus arrives and stand in line.

 - Do not wait in the car and then get out as the bus arrives.